 Why start seeds now when there is still snow on the ground?

-Planting date is determined by frost risk, not snow cover.
+Planting dates are determined by frost risk, not snow cover.
 Slower crops, such as peppers, need time indoors before transplanting.

 What happens if I start tomatoes too early?